smccarthy-pm/FinAdvise2/SECURITY.md

 **Please do not report security vulnerabilities through public GitHub issues, discussions, or pull requests.**

-Instead, please send an email to [INSERT SECURITY EMAIL].
+Instead, please send an email to [shawn81404@gmail.com].

 Please include as much of the information listed below as you can to help us better understand and resolve the issue: